Every homeowner dreams of a lush, healthy lawn — the kind that turns heads and feels great underfoot.

 Like most things in life, you have to pay more for something of higher quality.

-So, while it’s true that it would cost less to seed your own lawn, you’ll be doing so with lower-quality seed, which means that you’ll have less desirable results.
+While it’s true that it would cost less to seed your own lawn, you’ll be doing so with lower-quality seed, which means that you’ll have less desirable results.

 At the end of the day, this conversation is really about cost versus value.